LaizureBoy/headless-helper/README.md

 **THIS SCRIPT IS INTENDED TO BE RAN ON THE COMPUTER YOU WANT TO USE THE HEADLESS HOST ON.
 MAKE A NEW FOLDER AND PUT THIS SCRIPT IN IT**

+Note: This script was put together mostly by ChatGPT o4-mini-high, with slight adjustments made by me to fix bugs and improve legibility.
+If that concerns you, I understand and you absolutely don't have to run this!
+The instructions are pretty easy to follow on the fika-gitbook.

 What does this script do exactly?
 - Explains the difference between the server, client, and headless client.
 - Asks you to select your FIKA installation folder